abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/AI_in_Wearable_Devices/README.md

 - Bandwidth: A range of frequencies within a band.
 - Aliasing: The effect that causes frequency components greater than the Nyquist frequency to become indistinguishable from frequencies below the Nyquist frequency.

+- Fast Fourier Transform : This is a clever algorithm that is able to compute the Fourier transform in O(n*log(n)) time instead of quadratic time.
+We use numpy’s implementation of this algorithm with the functions:

+rfft
+rfftfreq
+irfft

+removing the noise by filtering out frequency components outside of the bandwidth of the signal is filtering.
+- The process of removing frequencies from a signal outside a specific band is known as bandpass filtering.
+-  The band of frequencies that we want to preserve is called the passband. -- or bandpass filtering our signal.
+-  Frequency-domain: A representation of a signal over frequency instead of time.
+Instead of representing the signal as a series of numbers in time, the signal is represented by the frequency components that make it up.
+Bandpass filter: A function that preserves frequency components of a signal within a band and suppresses the frequency components outside that band.

+#### Spectograms:
+- We need to use the STFT or spectrogram to visualize a non-stationary signal in the frequency domain effectively.
+- We can also use a spectrogram to visualize the effect of a bandpass filter on our signal.

+## Harmonics:

+Real periodic signals are rarely sinusoidal.
+Still, we like to use the Fourier transform to learn about the periodicity of these signals.
+All periodic signals are composed of a fundamental frequency, which is the lowest frequency of the periodic signal, and integer multiples of this frequency called harmonics.